Usually, you cannot roll over your 401(k) plan from your current job unless it allows for "in-service rollovers"

 Why is this a restriction on most plans?

-401(k) recordkeepers make money by how much assets are in the plan.
+401(k) recordkeepers often make money by how much asset charges and more as assets are in the plan.
 Sometimes business owners or the HR wants to help the plan by building up plan assets, as this can lower fees for all employees and the business.

 This default option is sometimes picked for a plan without the business owner or the HR even knowing about it.